-I am excited to announce the launch of Cohort 2 of the Texas Education Agency's System of Great Schools Network (SGS).
-The goal of The Network is to increase the number of students in high-quality seats year after year.
+I am pleased to announce the launch of Cohort 2 of the Texas Education Agency's System of Great Schools Network (SGS).
+Cohort 2 includes Beaumont, Brownsville, Edgewood, Pharr-San Juan-Alamo, Richardson, and South San Antonio.

-Over the past year, the SGS team successfully built and launched Cohort 1 of the SGS Network to support a select group of eight school districts - El Paso, Fort Worth, Galveston, Manor, Midland, San Antonio, Spring Branch, and South San Antonio - interested in shifting their theory of action towards being more responsive to the individual needs of schools and families within the community.
-The eight districts that joined the Network will continue to be provided with system-level supports as we now seek to add a new cohort of up to six additional districts.
-Districts across the state will be able to look towards the innovation of those in the Network as models for change.
+The goal of the SGS Network is to increase the number of students in high-quality seats year after year.
+In our first year of implementation, TEA successfully launched Cohort 1 to support a select group of seven school districts - El Paso, Fort Worth, Galveston, Manor, Midland, San Antonio, Spring Branch.
+These districts are already shifting their theory of action towards being more responsive to the individual needs of schools and families within the community.

+Districts in the SGS Network are provided with broad system-level supports.
+I hope that districts across the state will be able to look towards the innovation of those within the Network as models for change.

-We have learned many important lessons throughout the first year of implementing the SGS Network.
-Thanks to regular critical feedback from Network member districts, executive advisors, and multiple internal and external partners, we have begun to plan several changes to how SGS Network programing will be implemented moving forward.
-In particular, we will provide support to SGS Network leaders to focus more explicitly on implementing the following four levers:
+We have learned many important lessons through implementing the SGS Network.
+Thanks to regular critical feedback from Network member districts, executive advisors, and multiple internal and external partners, we have begun implementing several changes to how SGS Network programing will be continuously improved.
+Specifically, we will provide support to SGS Network leaders to focus more explicitly on implementing the following four levers:

-1. Manage School Performance
+Manage School Performance;

-2. Expand Great Options
+2. Expand Great Options;